 Jerky, sizzling spice and all things nice in a Greenwich industrial estate

-Lockdown, whether in spring or in autumn, can feel like a literal and metaphorical wall blocking you off from other parts of your own city, never mind the rest of the world.
+Lockdown, whether in spring, autumn or winter, can feel like a literal and metaphorical wall blocking you off from other parts of your own city, never mind the rest of the world.
 While food can offer a glimpse into the wider world beyond your own post code, its effectiveness can be a post code lottery.

 Many London high streets offer little beyond anglicised Chinese, Indian and Turkish takeaways.
 At best they’re like Thomas the Tank Engine – while charming enough on their own terms, your horizons are ultimately narrowed rather than broadened given that they’re little more than cartoonish caricatures.
 They’re there to be outgrown.

 Some parts of London are more blessed with takeaway bounty than others though, with surprises tucked away in the most unexpected of places.
 Alhaji Suya serves up Nigerian suya and kilishi, grilled marinaded meats and jerky respectively, from a unit in a North Greenwich industrial park having relocated from Peckham.
 Its location isn’t quite as incongruous as it first appears, with branches of Chinese supermarket See Woo and Swedish juggernaut Ikea – complete with takeout counter and cafeteria respectively – as neighbours.

 You don’t need to be a North Greenwich local either, as Alhaji also offers its jerky and a limited selection of its vacuum packed suya for next day delivery throughout London and most of the UK.